La mujer en el espejo: Primary plot: Juliana and Marcos

-Juliana, like Maritza, becomes pregnant with Marcos' child and they decide to get married, but Bárbara (Gabriel's wife) together with Alberto and Romero (their accomplices) devises a plan to blame Maritza for all the frauds they have committed in the company and send her to jail.
+Juliana, like Maritza, becomes pregnant with Marcos' child, and they decide to get married, but Bárbara (Gabriel's wife) together with Alberto and Romero (their accomplices) devises a plan to blame Maritza for all the frauds they have committed in their company and send her to jail.
 On the day after Maritza and Marcos' marriage, police officers appeared looking for Maritza with an arrest warrant.
 The dance teacher, Paco Tapia, (Juliana's godfather and connoisseur of the secret of the mirror), advises her to flee; but the police start a chase.
 On the way, they meet a thief who, after having robbed a gas station, takes them hostage to escape without realizing that the police were already chasing them.
 She shoots Master Tapia and leaves her on the road, leaving only Maritza.

 Maritza manages to save herself by falling outside while he was rolling.
 A herbalist finds her and tries to steal some boots that she wore when she believed she was dead, but discovers that she is still alive and decides to heal her so that Maritza's family would reward her for saving her (not knowing that she was actually a fugitive from the law).

 Maritza (Juliana) loses the child in her womb due to the accident.
 When it gets dark, she turns into Juliana and the herbalist is scared and abandons her, believing she was the devil.

-Juan Tobías Fonseca finds Juliana and takes her to a clinic in a nearby town where he finds out that she was pregnant and that she has lost the child she was expecting.
-(He also learns the secret, because he sees how Juliana becomes Maritza at daylight).
+Juan Tobías Fonseca finds Juliana and takes her to a clinic in a nearby town, where he finds out that she was pregnant and that she has lost the child she was expecting.
+He also learns the secret, because he sees how Juliana becomes Maritza at daylight.

 On the other hand, Juliana does not know that she is the only biological daughter of Gabriel Mutti, because years ago, Gabriel and Regina had a beautiful adventure of which Juliana was the fruit.
 However, Regina, at first out of pride and then, also ashamed of the appearance of her daughter, never told Gabriel, because she does not want the great love of her life to discover that they have such an ugly daughter.